 OUTCOME: Obtain a solve rate to the satisfaction of PJA leadership of at least 80% for complaints brought to the NSI as priorities, with a median turnaround time of no more than 90 days.
 Only up to 3 blight/3 crime cases per PJA per month are being followed, with "closed" date reflecting PJA leadership satisfaction that the matter is resolved within a 12-month period.
 "Litigation" means the case was referred to the Environmental Court for further action and could be active or concluded.
 This result may differ from what a review of 311 records would show.
-2020 nur Lets II. 'ude many cases which have not ripened for full comparison.
-The number of resolved cases and therefore percentage of 2020 cases closed within 12 month.
-Juli increase goi.
-If forward into 2020.
-See the second chart that provides a more direct comparison in terms of how many cases close within a certain amount of the second chart.
+2020 numbers include many cases which have not ripened for full comparison.
+The number of resolved cases and therefore percentage of 2020 cases closed within 12 months will increase going forward into 2020.
+See the second chart that provides a more direct comparison in terms of how many cases close within a certain amount of time.